 6. Take some time to disconnect

-Entering a phase in which the ideas that obsess us and the environments that bombard us with reasons to worry are no longer important, is very positive, since it allows us to recover our strength and take up those daily challenges with renewed energy.
+Entering a phase in which the ideas that obsess us and the environments that bombard us with reasons to worry are no longer important.
+It is very positive, since it allows us to recover our strength and take up those daily challenges with renewed energy.

 In order to be, change places, so that your physical environment does not remind you of what makes you experience stress.